ihh/funkscene/README.md

 To make use of the queue, the keywords are `#STACK <scene>` and `#QUEUE <scene>`, which can go anywhere in the scene text.
 `#STACK` puts the scene on the front of the scene queue, whereas `#QUEUE` puts it at the back.
 Both will postpone the delayed scene until a scene ending with `#CONTINUE` is reached.
+`#CONTINUE` is like RETURN with a traditional GOSUB, except you can use the stack as a queue as well, scheduling scenes at the end of the game as well as immediately after you finish a sub-scene.

 As an alternative to `#STACK`, at the end of a scene you can use `#GOSUB` followed by `#GOTO`, like so:

+	#PAGE start
+	#( Fight or flee?
+	#CHOOSE Fight! #FOR battle
+	#CHOOSE Flee! #FOR flee #)

 	#PAGE battle
 	#SCENE You fight valiantly against the stronger opponent.
 	#GOSUB death_blow
-	#GOTO afterlife
+	#GOTO heaven
 	#ENDSCENE

+	#PAGE flee
+	#SCENE You turn to run, letting your guard down for a moment...
+	#GOSUB death_blow
+	#GOTO hell
+	#ENDSCENE

 	#PAGE death_blow #( One slip is all it takes.
 A powerful blow pierces your helmet.
-It's all over. #)
+It's all over. #CONTINUE #)

+	#PAGE hell
+	#( Cowards never prosper!
+Enjoy your Hell, roast chicken. #OVER #)

+	#PAGE heaven
-	#PAGE afterlife #( Well, here you are in Heaven.
-Everything it's cracked up to be. #)
+	#( Well, here you are in Heaven.
+Everything it's cracked up to be.
+        All whims are yours for the satisfying.
+But how will you indulge yourself?
+        #ONCE #CHOOSE I join the perpetual orgy. #FOR #( After centuries, one tires of lust. #BACK #)
+        #ONCE #CHOOSE I stuff my face at the Infinite Banquet. #FOR #( In time, food tastes like ashes. #BACK #)
+        #)

 The following version of the `battle` scene is exactly equivalent, if a bit cryptic --- it shows explicitly how `#GOSUB` pushes its return continuation onto the stack:

 	#PAGE battle
 	#SCENE You fight valiantly against the stronger opponent.
-	#STACK afterlife
+	#STACK heaven
 	#GOTO death_blow
 	#ENDSCENE